LESSON PLAN

 Objectives:

-• To help students’ understand subjectivity.
+- To help students’ understand subjectivity.
 Their short descriptions will demonstrate that different people will have a slightly or totally different understanding of the same events.

-• Students write to communicate information effectively.
+- Students write to communicate information effectively.

 Objectives:

-• To present the notions of inclusion and respect by stressing the similarities and differences we all have, especially as they relate to bullying and aggression.
+- To present the notions of inclusion and respect by stressing the similarities and differences we all have, especially as they relate to bullying and aggression.

-• To develop students’ communication skills.
+- To develop students’ communication skills.

 Objective:

-• To enhance students’ ability to infer the most appropriate answer.
+- To enhance students’ ability to infer the most appropriate answer.

-can in a photocopy of a prohibition sign.
+photocopy of a prohibition sign.

 Teaching Objective:

-· An understanding of subjectivity, difference and bullying in English.
+difference and bullying in English.

 Teaching goals:

-· Developing creative writing skills.
+Developing creative writing

-· Critically analyzing and discussing key aspects of difference and bullying.
+Critically analyzing and discussing key aspects

-· Understanding the vastness of difference.
+Understanding the vastness of

-· Understanding the origin, the structures and the long-tern results of violence.
+structures and the long-tern results of violence.

-· Developing empathy and solidarity.
+Developing empathy and solidarity.

-· Preventing violence in schools.
+Preventing violence in schools.

-· Delivering a lesson via examples that incite personal experience and thus overcome the problem of non-transferable experience.
+examples that incite personal experience and thus overcome the problem of non-transferable

 Teaching approach:

-· Learning by inquiring, discovering and developing critical and creative thinking.
+Learning by inquiring, discovering and

 Teaching materials:

-· Projector, short movie, powerpoint presentation, gif and worksheets.
+Projector, short movie, powerpoint presentation, gif and worksheets.

 Brief description: